Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 iteration of the design.
 If you really want to know the details, I encourage you to reach out to me directly.
 There’s too much to explain here.

+*Does this work in VR?*

+Yes.
+While Android tends to be a mixed bag performance-wise, the most common headsets have shown preference towards Kinemation’s rendering stack over GameObjects.

 ## Features

 ### Out-of-the-Box Deformations